Arnold Rothstein: 1919 World Series

 There is a great deal of evidence both for and against Rothstein being involved in the 1919 World Series fix.
-In 1919, Rothstein's agents allegedly paid members of the Chicago White Sox to "throw", (i.e. intentionally lose), the World Series to the Cincinnati Reds.
-He bet against them and made a significant profit in what was called the "Black Sox Scandal".
+In 1919, Rothstein's agents allegedly paid members of the Chicago White Sox to throw the World Series to the Cincinnati Reds.
+He bet against them and made a large profit in what was called the "Black Sox Scandal".

-He was summoned to Chicago to testify before a grand jury investigation of the incident; Rothstein said that he was an innocent businessman, intent on clearing his name and his reputation.
+Summoned to Chicago to testify before a grand jury investigating the incident, Rothstein said he was an innocent businessman, intent on clearing his name and his reputation.
 Prosecutors could find no evidence linking Rothstein to the affair, and he was never indicted.
 Rothstein testified:

 In another version of the story, Rothstein was first approached by Joseph "Sport" Sullivan, a gambler, who suggested Rothstein help fix the World Series.
 Rothstein supposedly refused Sullivan's proposal but when he received Attell's offer, Rothstein reconsidered Sullivan's first offer.
 He figured that the competition to fix the game made it worth the risk to get involved and still be able to conceal his involvement.
-David Pietrusza's biography of Rothstein suggested that the gangster worked both ends of the fix with Sullivan and Attell.
+David Pietrusza's biography of Rothstein suggests that the gangster worked both ends of the fix with Sullivan and Attell.
 Michael Alexander concluded that Attell fixed the Series "probably without Arnold Rothstein's approval", which "did not prevent Rothstein from betting on the Series with inside knowledge".